ronaldinho29/CoinGridGame/README.md

 Your project will be a series of commits, starting with a project proposal.
 This proposal can be in markdown, plain text, or PDF, and should have an obvious name.
-In addition, you should include an Xcode project, as with the solo projects.
+In addition, you should include a Flutter project, as with the solo projects.

 We will discuss your proposal with you, so that it is appropriately scoped